Welcome to the Pacific Transit System

 - Assisting passengers on or off the wheelchair lift.

-- Securing your wheelchair or scooter.
+- Securing your wheelchair, power chair, scooter, or other

 - Collecting fares.